Can Supplements Fight Coronavirus?

 Other research notes that vitamin D supplements can enhance response to antiviral treatments in people with specific ailments, such as hepatitis C and HIV.

 Zinc is a mineral that is commonly added to nutritional supplements and other healthcare products such as lozenges which are intended to enhance your immune system.
-That is because zinc is vital for an immune system function.
+That is because zinc is vital for immune system function.

 A deficiency in this nutrient considerably influences your immune system’s capacity to operate properly, leading to a higher probability of disease and disease, such as pneumonia.